WangBoee/MemoTgBot/README.md

 - Saving text in Markdown format to Memo.
 - Using Memo to record channel information and transform channels into personal media management tools.

+## Notice
+- Your telegram bot must be the admin of the channel.

 ## Usage
 ### docker